 Term life insurance advantages over whole life insurance

 Term life insurance is very straightforward: You choose the coverage amount and the window of time you need it.

 You make your regularly scheduled premium payments, and if you die within the term of your policy, your beneficiary will receive the death benefit.
 If you don’t die during the term, your coverage simply ends and you and the insurer part ways.
 Like paying for a taxi, you hail a car when you need it and then part ways when you arrive at your destination.

-A term life insurance policy covers you for a specified time period and only provides you with a death benefit if you die within that time frame.
+A term life insurance policy only covers you for a specified time period and only provides you with a death benefit if you die within that time frame.
 Because the cost of term life insurance tends to be less than a whole life policy with a similar death benefit, it can be an inexpensive way to temporarily get a large death benefit for your family.
 For example, you may have a mortgage, childcare expenses, other living expenses, future tuition costs or your own student debt on the books.
 All this could unduly burden your family if you passed away unexpectedly.

 You typically use term insurance as a cost-efficient way to get a death benefit for a need that will go away (when the kids grow up and can support themselves).